KuroLabs/stegcloak/README.md

 // Automatically detects if encryption or integrity checks were done during hide and acts accordingly

 console.log(secret); // Voldemort is back
 ```

-This amazing [blog](https://iwantmore.pizza/posts/zwc-fingerprint.html) by [Francesco Soncina](https://twitter.com/phraaaaaaa) shows how you could use stegcloak API to watermark any text in your website.
+This amazing [blog](https://iwantmore.pizza/posts/zwc-fingerprint.html) by [Francesco Soncina](https://twitter.com/phraaaaaaa) shows how you could use the StegCloak API to watermark any text on your website.

 #### Important
 <p align='justify'>